AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-28993-magento-patch-elasticsearch-partial-search-minimum-should-match-and-fix-for-searches-with-hyphen-issue.md

  **Compatible with Adobe Commerce versions:** Adobe Commerce on-premises/ Adobe Commerce on cloud infrastructure 2.3.4-2.3.5-p2

- >![info]
+ >[!NOTE]
  >
- >Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
+ >The patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

 When using Elasticsearch 6 for searching SKU that contains a hyphen(-), search returns too many results.

- <span class="wysiwyg-underline">Steps to reproduce:</span>
+ <u>Steps to reproduce:</u>

 1. Go to the storefront.

 1. In the search bar enter a string containing a hyphen, for example "WS-M-Blue".

- <span class="wysiwyg-underline">Expected result:</span>
+ <u>Expected result:</u>

 Returns only WS-M-Blue.

- <span class="wysiwyg-underline">Actual result:</span>
+ <u>Actual result:</u>

 Returns all SKUs starting with "WS".